 If you're based in an office with minimal temperature changes, leather is a great option.
 It is durable, stylish and sits comfortably on the wrist throughout the day.
 You could try our Geckota Vintage Highley for a classic look with thick extra padding for added comfort.
 Leather wears and ages well, so the more you wear the strap the more character you will give it.

 Another favourite for day to day might be a metal strap, a solid link piece or maybe a mesh depending on your tastes.
 Mesh straps are smooth, supple and mould around the wrist well, so this is a good choice in terms of comfort.
 We have a lot of mesh options at Geckota that have quick adjust buckles that makes life a lot easier during the day if you need to change the size of your strap.
 The only issue with metal straps is that they can pick up scratches and scuffs quite easily (such as marks from working at a desk), especially if you wear them all the time so if your day is particularly active this might not be the right choice for you.

-For more active days, we would suggest a NATO or rubber strap for durability, resistance to water and generally being a good hard-wearing piece.
+For more active days, we would suggest a rubber strap for durability, resistance to water and generally being a good hard-wearing piece.
 As I mentioned in the 'Physical work and exercise' section these two types of straps are perfect for temperature changes, exposure to water and scuffs and scrapes whilst remaining comfortable on the wrist and looking good at the same time.